EduSalomao/SP_Frontend_ReactNative_CompassUOL_Squad_04_EduardoOliveiraSalomao/README.md

 Simply open the website in a browser of your choice to access articles and news related to Pokémon.

-## Contribution

-At the moment, we are not accepting external contributions to this project.

 ## Contact

 If you have any questions, suggestions, or feedback, feel free to get in touch via email: eduardosalomao33@gmail.com.